WDI-SEA/interview-questions/readme.md

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 * Explain "hoisting".
+Javascript hoists variables declared with Var to the top of a function.
+Cariables will be undefined until their value is actually set.
+Variables with the same name of a variable outside a function as inside a function can interfere with each other surprisingly.

+(function() {
+  console.log(x);
+  console.log(y);
+  var x;
+})
+returns undefined, null, undefined.

 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?
 * What is the difference between `==` and `===`?
+Triple equals is a more strict definition of equality. double equals performs typed coersion.
+0 === '0' returns false
+0 == '0' returns true
+this could cause chaos n stuff.

 * Explain the same-origin policy with regards to JavaScript.
 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
 * What tools and techniques do you use debugging Javascript code?
+JSLint, chrome.
 * What language constructions do you use for iterating over object properties and array items?

 ## Database Questions